BernardTsai/book/Orchestrator-API.md

 The API will need to support the following use cases for the design phase to support the management of solution architectures.

-- **ArchitectureList**: list all the available architectures in a domain
+- **ListArchitectures**: list all the available architectures in a domain
-- **ArchitectureCreate**: define a new architecture for a domain
-- **ArchitectureDelete**: delete an architecture from a domain
-- **ArchitectureShow**: display information of an architecture in a domain
+- **ListArchitectureVersions**: list all the available versions of an architecture in a domain
+- **StoreArchitecture**: create a new architecture from yaml data and store it in the repository
+- **RetrieveArchitecture**: retrieve architecture from the repository as yaml data
+- **RemoveArchitecture**: remove architecture from the repository

 Architectures are regarded to be immutable.
 Therefore no update operations are provided for architectures.